OPSWAT/metadefender-k8s/README.md

 ### Installation

- OPSWAT has prepared a recommended architecture for having Metadefender products deployed in a Kubernetes Cluster in the main CSP.
+ OPSWAT has prepared a recommended architecture for having MetaDefender products deployed in a Kubernetes Cluster in the main CSP.
  Depending on the architecture prefered the installation process is different as each product has its own configuration options.
 To facilitate the deployment of the product we have created what we call MetaDefender K8S script that will guide you through the different options and configure the enviroment for you.

  There are two modes for using the script provision and install.